Daniel Rolnik: Life and career

 The Los Angeles Times called the Daniel Rolnik Gallery "a gallery with a sense of humor."
 However, a brief feud erupted on Twitter with New York–based celebrity art critic Jerry Saltz in 2015 after he called the gallery's art "stupid."
 (A motto of the gallery is "stupid art for smart people.")

 Rolnik favors art with a handmade process.
 He is dismissive of media like digital prints.
 He frequently takes month-long road trips across the United States to find artists for his shows, visiting their studios and staying with them.

-Rolnik now resides in Portland, Oregon and works with Albertina Kerr's Portland Art and Learning Studios, an art center and gallery for adults with developmental disabilities.